qke/qke.github.io/03_research.md

 * Social studies of AI
 * Evolution of science

 There are openings (postdocs and research assistants) for these projects.
-Candidates with strong system building capabilities are also welcome to apply.
+Candidates with excellent system building capabilities are also very welcome to apply.